abstratt/cloudfier-examples/shipit/readme.rst

-ShipIt - A issue tracking module
+ShipIt - An issue tracking module
 --------------------------------------------------------------------------------

 Users can be either committers or reporters.
 Anyone can report and comment on issues.